We must stand-up for those who can’t protect themselves

 Members of certain professions are obligated by their professional codes of conduct to report South Carolina elder abuse.
 These professions include most medical and mental health professionals, social and public assistance workers, law enforcement officers and employees of an adult care facility.
 Those professionals may be even more liable than others for turning a blind eye to known or suspected elder abuse.

 Family members who abuse an elder may have committed an even more shocking breach of trust, as they are guilty of intentionally hurting their own loved ones — often their own parent.
 While caring for an impaired or unreasonable elder can be a frustrating job, there is simply no excuse for expressing that frustration with abuse.

-A South Carolina elder abuse or nursing home abuse lawsuit can help a family recover money stolen from an elder; the often large sums spent on a neglectful or abusive nursing home; medical bills incurred by abuse or neglect; as well as non-economic damages that compensate an abused individual and punish abusers for the pain and suffering caused by their horrifying betrayal of trust.
+An elder abuse lawsuit can help a family recover money stolen from an elder; the often large sums spent on a neglectful or abusive nursing home; medical bills incurred by abuse or neglect; as well as non-economic damages that compensate an abused individual and punish abusers for the pain and suffering caused by their horrifying betrayal of trust.